-We all know gross motor movement is important in music lessons.
+Gross motor movement has a very important part to play in music lessons.
 When kids move to music they are getting so much more than just exercise: they are developing their coordination, balance, concentration and cognitive abilities.

 By practicing coordinated movement to music, kids develop parts of the brain that will help them to speak, read, write and play instruments.
 And because toddler’s brains are developing so rapidly, this is the best time to do lots of musical movement to get the maximum benefit.
 The added bonus is that these activities are such fun!

 Firstly, gross motor movement stimulates the brain to release endorphins.
 These feel-good chemicals increase energy levels and boost the concentration.
 So, combining movement with musical activities actually helps children to be more generally attentive and alert.
 This is why teachers like to use songs with actions as ‘brain breaks’ with their classes.

 But apart from being just an aid to concentration, if you choose musical activities which include cross lateral movement then you can start to promote really important brain development.

 Cross lateral movement means any action where the arms or legs cross the midsection of the body.
 Happily this can be practiced in so many children’s songs with actions.
 Kids love to sway and wave with scarves along to music.
 By strengthening these cross lateral connections you are developing the neural pathways which enable both sides of the brain to work together.
 This results in better coordination and cognitive connections.

 This makes it an excellent reason to include lots of singing games and musical movement into your daily routine with the reassuring knowledge that you’re doing the best thing for your child’s development.